Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Results and Discussion

 A vertical cross-section of the antenna-coupled WSi superconducting nanowire is shown in Figure \ref{fig:Fig1}c.
 Since metallic antennas are good electrical and thermal conductors, a thin insulating layer is required between the antenna and the superconducting nanowire to provide electrical and thermal isolation.
 Without this layer, the metallic antennas would act as a low-resistance shunt for the superconducting nanowire, complicating the reset and readout of the detector.
-However, this insulating layer should have low absorption at the wavelength of interest, so that the photons collected by the antenna are mostly absorbed in the superconducting nanowire.
-Materials such as amorphous silicon (a-Si), \si{CaF_2}, and \si{MgF_2}, which have low mid-IR absorption coefficients, are well suited for this purpose.
+Materials with low mid-IR absorption, such as amorphous silicon (a-Si), \si{CaF_2}, and \si{MgF_2}, are therefore well suited for this insulating layer, allowing photons collected by the antenna to be absorbed primarily in the superconducting nanowire.
 In this work, a-Si is used due to its relatively high refractive index and low mid-IR absorption, which improves optical mode confinement and enhances the field overlap between the antenna and the nanowire.

-To enhance the radiative characteristics of the antennas, a quarter-wavelength-thick dielectric spacer (\si{SiO_2}) beneath the antenna-coupled nanowire can be considered \cite{seok2011radiation,brown2015fan}, as shown in Figure \ref{fig:Fig1}c.
+To enhance the radiative characteristics of the antennas, a quarter-wavelength-thick dielectric spacer (i.e., \si{SiO_2}) beneath the antenna-coupled nanowire can be considered \cite{seok2011radiation,brown2015fan}, as shown in Figure \ref{fig:Fig1}c.
 Since bowtie antennas function as electric dipoles, the oxide spacer can improve the local field enhancement by enabling constructive interference between the antenna-scattered fields and the reflections from the silicon substrate.
-Further enhancement can be achieved by introducing a gold (i.e., Au) reflector beneath the dielectric spacer, which enables strong constructive interference of the antenna-scattered fields by inducing an image dipole of opposite charge in the Au reflector.
-Although substrate choice is often constrained by epitaxial growth requirements for crystalline superconductors, this constraint is relaxed for amorphous materials such as WSi, making the inclusion of a dielectric spacer layer and an Au reflector plane feasible while maintaining good superconducting film properties.